BestTimesToVisit.com Logo

 packing

 Pack layers!
 Oslo's weather can be unpredictable, even in summer.
-Bring waterproof outerwear, comfortable walking shoes, and warm layers, as evenings can get chilly.
-A reusable water bottle is also a must, as tap water is safe and delicious.
+Bring a waterproof jacket, comfortable walking shoes, and warm layers for cooler evenings.
+Don't forget a reusable water bottle – tap water is safe and readily available.

 Weather Details